-Our terracotta warriors are represented with $\{x_n \in R^p\}_{n=1}^N $, where $R^p$ is the feature space, $x_n$ means the features of one point, such as $x$, $y$, $z$, $N_x$, $N_y$, $N_z$(xyz coordinates and normal value), $N$ means the number of points in one terracotta warrior 3D object.
-Our goal is to design a function $f: R^p \rightarrow L$, where $L$ means the segmentation mapping labels. $\{c_n \in L\}_{n=1}^N$, where $c_n$ is each point's label after the segmentation.
-In our problem, $\{c_n\}$ is fixed while the mapping function $f$ and $\{x_n\}$ are trainable, so this problem can also be regarded as a supervised problem.
+Our terracotta warriors data is represented with $\{x_n \in R^p\}_{n=1}^N $, where $R^p$ is the feature space, $x_n$ means the features of one point, such as $x$, $y$, $z$, $N_x$, $N_y$, $N_z$(xyz coordinates and normal value), $N$ means the number of points in one terracotta warrior 3D object.
+Our goal is to design a function $f: R^p \rightarrow L$, where $L$ means the segmentation mapping labels, where $\{c_n \in L\}_{n=1}^N$ and $c_n$ is each point's label after the segmentation.
+In our problem, $\{c_n\}$ is fixed while the mapping function $f$ and $\{x_n\}$ are trainable.
 To solve the unsupervised segmentation problem, we can split the problem into two sub-problems.
-Firstly, we need to design an algorithm to make prediction of optimal $L$.
-Secondly, we need to design a network to better learn the labels $\{c_n\}$ and make the most of the terracotta warrior point cloud features.
+Firstly, we need to design an algorithm to predict optimal $L$.
+Secondly, we need to design a network to learn the labels $\{c_n\}$ better and make full use of features of terracotta warrior point cloud.
 To get the optimal cluster labels $\{c_n\}$, we think that a good point cloud segmentation acts like what a human does.
-Similar to image segmentation \cite{8462533}, when a person is asked to segment a point cloud, he is most likely to cluster the points according to the similar features or semantic meaning of different parts.
-In 2D images, spatially continuous pixels tend to have similar colors or texture.
-While in 3D point cloud, grouping spatially continuous points that have similar normal value or colors are reasonable to be given the same label in 3D point cloud segmentation.
-Besides, the euclidean distance between the points will not be very long.
+Intuitively, the points with similar features or semantic meanings are easier to segment to the same cluster.
+In 2D images, spatially continuous pixels tend to have similar colors or textures.
+In 3D point cloud, grouping spatially continuous points with similar normal value or colors are reasonable to be given the same label in 3D point cloud segmentation.
+Besides, the Euclidean distance between the points with the same label will not be very long.
 In conclusion, we design two criteria to predict the $\{c_n\}$: